Niccolò Machiavelli: Influence

 Machiavelli's ideas had a profound impact on political leaders throughout the modern west, helped by the new technology of the printing press.
 During the first generations after Machiavelli, his main influence was in non-republican governments.
 Pole reported that The Prince was spoken of highly by Thomas Cromwell in England and had influenced Henry VIII in his turn towards Protestantism, and in his tactics, for example during the Pilgrimage of Grace.
 A copy was also possessed by the Catholic king and emperor Charles V. In France, after an initially mixed reaction, Machiavelli came to be associated with Catherine de' Medici and the St. Bartholomew's Day massacre.
 As Bireley (1990) reports, in the 16th century, Catholic writers "associated Machiavelli with the Protestants, whereas Protestant authors saw him as Italian and Catholic".
 In fact, he was apparently influencing both Catholic and Protestant kings.

 One of the most important early works dedicated to criticism of Machiavelli, especially The Prince, was that of the Huguenot, Innocent Gentillet, whose work commonly referred to as Discourse against Machiavelli or Anti Machiavel was published in Geneva in 1576.
 He accused Machiavelli of being an atheist and accused politicians of his time by saying that his works were the "Koran of the courtiers", that "he is of no reputation in the court of France which hath not Machiavel's writings at the fingers ends".
-Another theme of Gentillet was more in the spirit of Machiavelli himself: he questioned the effectiveness of immorality in politics (just as Machiavelli had himself done, despite also explaining how they could sometimes work).
+Another theme of Gentillet was more in the spirit of Machiavelli himself: he questioned the effectiveness of immorality in politics.
 Gentillet, like many of Machiavelli's critics, ultimately accepted the aspects of his thought that they denounced.
 This became the theme of much future political discourse in Europe during the 17th century.
-This includes the Catholic Counter Reformation writers summarised by Bireley: Giovanni Botero, Justus Lipsius, Carlo Scribani, Adam Contzen, Pedro de Ribadeneira, and Diego de Saavedra Fajardo.
+This includes the Catholic Counter Reformation writers summarised by Bireley: Giovanni Botero, Justus Lipsius, Carolus Scribani, Adam Contzen, Pedro de Ribadeneira, and Diego de Saavedra Fajardo.
 These authors criticized Machiavelli, but also followed him in many ways.
 They accepted the need for a prince to be concerned with reputation, and even a need for cunning and deceit, but compared to Machiavelli, and like later modernist writers, they emphasized economic progress much more than the riskier ventures of war.
 These authors tended to cite Tacitus as their source for realist political advice, rather than Machiavelli, and this pretence came to be known as "Tacitism".
-"Black tacitism" was in support of princely rule, but "red tacitism" arguing the case for republics, more in the original spirit of Machiavelli himself, became increasingly important.
 Cardinal Reginald Pole read The Prince while he was in Italy, and on which he gave his comments.
 Frederick the Great, king of Prussia and patron of Voltaire, wrote Anti-Machiavel, with the aim of rebutting The Prince.